CharkByte/Ill-Fated-Day_Public/README.md

 **Genre:** Roguelite Arcade
 **Platform:** Android & IOS (Mobile)
 **Art Style:** Low-poly 3D, Retro
+**Developer:** Charkbyte
 **Game Description:**

-Ill Fated Day is a low poly retro mobile game that takes place in a dark gothic fantasy world.
+Ill Fated Day is a solo developed low poly retro mobile game that takes place in a dark gothic fantasy world.

 Play as royal knight Gildenstern on a mission to stop Valorforce, an extremely powerful fire mage who has stolen a deadly artifact.